-That drink inspired my own new cocktail, which I’ve called Spring 2014.
-It will soon be on the launch menu at New York’s Bacchanal, due to open this month.
-The cocktail combines many spring flavors, including lemon thyme, verjus (the tart non-alcoholic juice of unripe grapes) and of course snap peas, with seasonally appropriate liquors including aquavit, absinthe and, my all-time favorite, dry manzanilla sherry.
+That drink inspired a new cocktail of my own, which combines many spring flavors, including lemon thyme, verjus (the tart non-alcoholic juice of unripe grapes) and of course snap peas, with seasonally appropriate liquors including aquavit, absinthe and, my all-time favorite, dry manzanilla sherry.

 Sugar snaps are part of a group of pea varieties whose entire pod is edible (a term the French call mangetout, meaning “eat all”), much like the closely related snow peas.
-Removed from the pod, these peas can be blended to make a versatile puree that’s great when shaken in cocktails like the Green Margarita or the Greenhouse.
-As with many of my creations, the Greenhouse was inspired by various food pairings I’ve encountered over a 20-year infatuation with culinary cocktails.
+Removed from the pod, these peas can be blended to make a versatile puree that’s great when shaken in cocktails like the Green Margarita.

 I’ll never stop eating—or making—the classic salad of peas, fava beans, fresh mint and ricotta cheese.
 While that last ingredient won’t make its way into my cocktail shaker anytime soon, you get the idea.

 Sugar snap peas, brightened with a touch of verjus, and the elderflower liqueur St-Germain are unexpected additions to an otherwise-traditional Margarita that brings in the best of spring.

 A puree made from sugar snap peas and a fennel bulb joins aged rum, lime juice and simple syrup in this sweetly vegetal and chlorophyll-filled cocktail.

 3. Miss Me Not